 Everyone has to find the diet that works for them.
 The South Beach Diet has consistently worked for me – when I followed it.
 It means cutting out sugar and bread and wine (more on that later).
 The hurdle right now is balancing my grocery budget and A.J.’s allergies.
 Two key components of the South Beach Diet are fish and nuts.
 He’s allergic to both.
 So I’d have to fix multiple meals – which I hate – and eat my favorites when he’s not around.

 Risk: Wine after the kids go to bed

 It’s been an exhausting day, so you want to treat yourself to a glass or wine…or two after the children are in bed.
 Although it can start out innocently enough, think about all those extra calories and sugar.
 When I stopped having a glass of wine for two weeks, I lost nine pounds without exercising!

 Enjoy the treat without all the sweet!
-I’ve made a few mocktails before with sparking water and they were pretty good.
+I’ve made a few mocktails before with sparkling water and they were pretty good.
 I’m going to explore more recipes.[Tweet “Moms, instead of wine at bedtime – try a mocktail with less calories & sugar!”]

 Risk: Lack of sleep

 Of course, moms of newborns tend to get very little sleep.
 But even as the parent of a six-year-old, I have to get up for his overnight requests for water or bad dreams or general anxiety.
 No matter what age your kids are you you’re probably sacrificing your sleep for the goodness of everyone else in your family.

 I’m guilty of burning the candle at both ends.
 I would stay up late to do work and then get up early to finish projects.
 A.J. is only in school six hours a day so that’s my work time.
 We also have a longer morning commute to his new school.
 I make lunch and breakfast the night before so we leave the house at around 6:55 a.m. each school morning.